Siedlerchr/vaadin-spring-jetty-reproducer/README.md

 Vaadin 24.3 jetty 12.07 and spring boot 3.2 reproducer.

-run package and start the jhr
+run the maven package task and start the jar

 ## Running the application